 About Italo Ferreira

-He first gained notoriety on the Championship Tour during his 2015 rookie season with a spellbinding aerial attack and vicious rail game.
-During his breakout year, he made the semifinals in Rio, and the quarterfinals in Fiji, Tahiti, and France before making his first CT Final in Portugal.
-Italo ran away with the Rookie of the Year award after finishing his remarkable year ranked at No. 7.
+Ferreira first gained notoriety on the Championship Tour during his 2015 rookie season with a spellbinding aerial attack and vicious rail game.
+During his breakout year, he made the Semifinals in Rio, and the Quarterfinals in Fiji, Tahiti, and France before making his first CT Final in Portugal.
+Italo ran away with the Rookie of the Year award after finishing his remarkable year as the World No. 7.